Grazen0/blog/posts/chip-8/binary-and-hex.md

 You can imagine hexadecimal (or hex for short) numbers as an easier and shorter way of representing binary numbers.
 That's what they're mostly used for, after all.
 Whereas a binary digit (bit) can have 2 possible values, and a decimal digit can have 10, a hexadecimal digit can have — you guessed it — 16 possible values.
 These are the numbers 0 through 9 plus the letters A through F, or `01234567890ABCDEF`.
 Of course, the letters A-F represent the numbers 10 through 15.
 Some examples of hex numbers are `7B`, `B2F7`, and `6C29`.

 Now, let's calculate the value of a hex number.
 Say, `06F5`.
-Since each hexadecimal digit has 16 possible values, each one of them indicates a value 16 times greater than that of the digit to its left.
+Since each hexadecimal digit has 16 possible values, each one of them indicates a value 16 times greater than that of the digit to its right.
 Let's put our calculations in our handy table.

 |          **Hex digit** |  0   |  6   |  F   |  5   |
 | ---------------------: | :--: | :--: | :--: | :--: |